guidefari/here_hugo/apps/v2/src/content/note/effective.md

 });
 ```

-The service is just an identifier in the runtime's service map.
-The implementation lives in a `Layer`, and the program declares what it needs via the type system.
-Borrows some (favourable) ergonomics from a `C#` codebase.
+The service identifies an entry in the runtime's service map.
+A `Layer` supplies the implementation, while the program's type says what it needs.
+Some of this feels familiar from `C#`.

 The [invoicing app](https://github.com/guidefari/invoicing) is where it clicked.
-The same workflow runs against my live customer database in prod, and a dedicated test database in tests.
-Swap the layer, nothing else changes.
+The same workflow runs against my live customer database in prod and a dedicated test database in tests.
+I swap the layer and leave the workflow alone.

 ```ts
 const DatabaseTest = Layer.succeed(Database, {